 Pepper plants do best with ground-level, drip-style irrigation, which avoids getting the leaves wet and helps prevent a variety of damp-loving diseases from getting a foothold.
 If you start your bed with transplants, they'll also need regular deep waterings with a hose for the first couple of weeks until they're well-established.

 Peppers prefer consistently moist soil over periodic soakings, so water them whenever the soil begins to feel dry.
-Once or twice a week will usually suffice, but it depends on your local climate.
+Once or twice a week in hot weather will usually suffice, but it depends on your local climate.
 Peppers in pots, containers or planters should be checked more often and may even need daily watering.

 Because peppers are heavy feeders, they'll benefit from added nutrients.
 If you're unsure of your soil quality, have it tested and apply fertilizer as needed before planting to make up for any deficiencies.
 Alternatively, dig in a balanced, slow-release fertilizer before planting.
 Side-dress the plants monthly with a liquid fertilizer.
 Plants may need some physical support as well once they start bearing.
 A sturdy stake or tomato cage is usually all they'll require.